betsys-com/betsys-eslint/packages/eslint-plugin-angular-template-spacing/README.md

 npm install --save-dev @betsys-eslint/eslint-plugin-angular-template-spacing
 ```

-after installation, add the configuration to you ESLint config:
+after installation, add the plugin to you ESLint config:
 ```json5
 {
   // Root configuration of your Angular project